SonifyAR: Context-Aware Sound Generation in Augmented Reality: User Study

 \subsection{Participants}

-We recruit eight participants (six male and two female, aged between 26 and 33) with varying experience in AR.
-We inquired about their prior experience in AR before the study.
-Out of the eight participants, six had prior AR experience, and three had experience in AR authoring tools.
+We recruited eight participants (six male and two female, aged between 26 and 33) via snowball sampling at Adobe with varying experience in AR.
+Out of the eight participants, six had prior AR experience, and three had specific experience in AR authoring tools.